Faneuil Hall Marketplace is a popular and historic market square in Boston.

 2. Go Shopping

-Whether you’re looking for additions to your wardrobe, souvenirs, or just love to window shop, Faneuil Hall Marketplace is the perfect location.
+Whether you’re looking for additions to your wardrobe, or souvenirs, or just love to window shop, Faneuil Hall Marketplace is the perfect location.

 They have shops selling apparel, jewelry, shoes, souvenirs, and specialty gifts.